customeros/customeros/packages/apps/www/src/pages/en/api/update-organization-mutation.md

 ```

-The organization mutation request requires that you pass the invoice `id` as a query parameter.
+The organization mutation request requires that you pass the organization `id` as a query parameter.

 To update specific fields, include `patch: true` in the query parameters; otherwise, provide the full object.